Is The Queen Anne Hotel in San Francisco Haunted?

 The Mary Lake Suite is a must-visit for those seeking an extra dose of spine-chilling encounters.
 This room, named after the legendary headmistress, is rumored to be the epicenter of supernatural phenomena.

-Guests have reported flickering lights, moving objects, and the feeling of a cold breeze, even when the windows are closed.
+Guests at the Queen Anne have reported flickering lights, moving objects, and a cold breeze, even when the windows are closed.

-The suite has become a focal point for paranormal enthusiasts and thrill-seekers eager to experience the otherworldly energy that permeates the Queen Anne Hotel.
+The suite has become a focal point for paranormal enthusiasts and thrill-seekers eager to experience the otherworldly energy that permeates the Hotel.

-Despite its haunted reputation, the Queen Anne Hotel has successfully embraced its mysterious allure, attracting visitors worldwide.
+Despite its paranormal reputation, the Queen Anne Hotel has successfully embraced its mysterious allure, attracting visitors worldwide.

-The hotel’s management has maintained a delicate balance between historical preservation and catering to the curiosity of those seeking a paranormal experience.
+Queen Anne’s management has maintained a delicate balance between preserving its history and catering to the curiosity of those seeking a paranormal experience.

-Periodic renovations have upheld the building’s structural integrity while preserving its Victorian charm, making it a unique destination for history buffs and ghost hunters.
+Periodic renovations at the Queen Anne have upheld the building’s structural integrity while preserving its Victorian charm, making it a unique destination for history buffs and ghost hunters.

 This is a guest post by Wendy Krueger.

-The Queen Anne Hotel is San Francisco’s most famous haunted hotel, appearing on TV shows and ghost-hunting websites worldwide.
+The Queen Anne hotel is San Francisco’s most famous paranormal hotel, appearing on TV shows and ghost-hunting websites worldwide.

-Although guests come seeking Miss Mary Lake, little is known about her beyond her occupation as a school headmistress.
+Although guests at the Queen Anne come seeking Miss Mary Lake, little is known about her beyond her occupation as a school headmistress.

 The Queen Anne Hotel is a hotel in San Francisco, on Sutter Street.
 The hotel is a historic 1890 Victorian mansion, in the namesake Queen Anne architectural style, and decorated in the painted lady style.